i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 Store with
     Service Record type (9)
 Store at
-    Hash of service name, with daily rotation
+    Hash of service name
-Typical expiration
+    This hash is then used to generate the daily "routing key", as in LS1 Typical expiration
     Hours.
 Max 18.2 hours (65535 seconds)
 Published by